ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-from-the-road-not-taken-a-poem-by-robert-frost/DecisionsRoadFrost.md

 slug: []
 categories:
   - Poem
-tags: ["Coin Flips,", "Cognitive Dissonance,", "Compounding and Curtailing,", "Counterfactuals,", "Retrospective Logic","]
+tags: ["Coin Flips,", "Cognitive Dissonance,", "Compounding and Curtailing,", "Counterfactuals,", "Retrospective Logic",]
 meta_img: images/image.png
 description: A traveler goes down one path instead of another, based on no significant difference, and ruminates on the consequences of the decision.
 ---